aidos-lab/grokking-via-lid/README.md

 ### General instructions to run the code

-To roughly re-create Figure 1 in the original grokking paper run:
+To roughly re-create Figure 1 in the original Grokking paper run:

 ```bash
 uv run train_grokk